cctsao1008/TMR/README.md

 -----------------------------

-If you need further information or assistance please revert.
+Feel free to send e-mail to me, If you need further information or assistance.

 Sincerely yours.